Bernedoodle Puppies For Sale

 Straight coats take after the Bernese Mountain Dog parent and may shed slightly more than their curlier counterparts, though still considerably less than purebred Bernese Mountain Dogs.

-The Importance of ENS and ESI in Bernedoodle Puppies
+The Importance of ENS and ESI

-When researching Bernedoodle breeders, you may encounter the terms ENS (Early Neurological Stimulation) and ESI (Early Scent Introduction).
+When researching breeders, you may encounter the terms ENS (Early Neurological Stimulation) and ESI (Early Scent Introduction).
 These early puppy development protocols are crucial indicators of a breeder’s commitment to raising well-adjusted, confident puppies.

 What is Early Neurological Stimulation (ENS)?